777RND777/nurbank-db-flask/README.md

 \
 Run `manage.py` to start API.\
 \
-Program has swagger documentation.
-Open DOMAIN:PORT/swagger-ui.
+API has swagger documentation.
+Run the project and open `DOMAIN:PORT/swagger-ui` in browser.